 Admission to this program requires that students be high school graduates or have a recognized equivalency.
-In addition, students must have satisfactory placement test scores or coursework verifying that they have completed DRE 096 and DMA 010 or DMA 020 or DMA 030 in order to begin cosmetology courses.
+In addition, students must have satisfactory placement test scores or coursework verifying that they have completed ENG-002 in order to begin cosmetology courses.

-- Demonstrate the ability to design and restructure hair and perform skin and nail care within a safe, sanitized, and multicultural environment. - Demonstrate the ability to perform esthetic services in a safe, sanitized, and multicultural environment - Demonstrate an ability to recall cosmetology and esthetics theory and clinical information in order to successfully complete the North Carolina State Board of Cosmetic Arts Licensure Exam. - Demonstrate knowledge and understanding with regard to increasing sales and customer volume within a salon.
+- Demonstrate the ability to design and restructure hair within a safe, sanitized, and multicultural environment. - Demonstrate an ability to recall cosmetology theory and clinical information in order to successfully complete the North Carolina State Board of Cosmetic Arts Licensure Exam. - Demonstrate knowledge and understanding with regard to increasing sales and customer volume within a salon.